 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 57% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 7. eToro

-Spreads for major currency pairs, such as EUR/USD, GBP/USD, and USD/JPY, average 1 pip.
-Zero balance protection, price alerts, and pro charts are among the features and instruments traders can utilize to improve their performance.
+Zero balance protection, price alerts, and pro charts are among the features and instruments traders can use to support their trading decisions.
 Swap-free trading for eligible customers is supported, too, with administrative fees being applied after a 7-day grace period.

-IG, headquartered in the UK, is a globally operating FTSE 250 company, providing its clients with access to trading and investing services.
+IG, headquartered in the UK, is a globally operating FTSE 250 company, offering trading and investing services.
 The asset classes supported by the broker include forex, indices, commodities, shares, crypto, and more.
-Besides Contracts for difference (CFDs), traders have access to other ways to trade forex, including barriers, vanilla trading, and spread betting, whose availability may vary based on their jurisdiction.
+Besides Contracts for difference (CFDs), traders have access to other ways to trade forex, including barriers, vanilla options, and spread betting, whose availability may vary based on their jurisdiction.

 CFDs are complex instruments.
 67% of retail client accounts lose money when trading CFDs, with this investment provider.
 You can lose your money rapidly due to leverage.
 Please ensure you understand how this product works and whether you can afford to take the high risk of losing money. - 9.
 Tickmill

 Tickmill has been operating since 2005, with more than 490,000 traders choosing its services over the years.
 Tickmill Group’s entities hold licenses from multiple financial regulators, including the FSA, FCA, DFSA, CySEC, and FSCA.
-As per data on the broker’s website, the brand is present in 180+ countries and has an average monthly trading volume of 196B+.
-The average execution time is 0.15 seconds.
-Tickmill offers access to nearly 600 CFD instruments, tradable via MT4.
-MT5, TradingView, and Tickmill Trader.
+As per data on the broker’s website, the brand is present in 180+ countries and has an average monthly trading volume of over $196 billion.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 70% of retail investor accounts lose money when trading CFDs with Tickmill Europe Ltd. You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 10.
 Vantage

-The broker supports three main account types, with the most popular option being the Raw ECN account.
-It features spreads from 0.0 pips, and commissions from $3.0 per side of standard-lot trades ($6.0 per round-trip).
-If you prefer commission-free trading, the broker’s Standard STP account offers spreads from 1.1 pips.
+If you prefer commission-free trading, the broker’s Standard STP account offers spreads from 1.1 pips for forex.
 Both account structures have a minimum deposit threshold of $50.
 The third account type, Pro ECN, is designed for high-volume traders, with spreads starting from 0.0 pips, commissions of $1.5 per lot per side, and a minimum deposit requirement of $10,000.

 - 11. ActivTrades

-ActivTrades quotes minimum spreads from 0.5 pips for major forex pairs.
 Customers under the offshore and EU entities gain access to competitively priced cryptocurrency trading.
-Options like Bitcoin, Ethereum, and Cardano are just a few of the available coins.
-While trading costs are on the lower end of the spectrum, the broker charges several types of non-trading fees to keep in mind.
+Available cryptocurrencies include Bitcoin, Ethereum, and Cardano.
+Beyond trading costs, the broker charges several non-trading fees.
 Currency conversion will cost you 0.5%, while bank transfer withdrawals in the UK come with a £9 surcharge.
 There is also a $10 monthly fee after one year of account inactivity.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 71% of retail investor accounts lose money when trading CFDs with this provider.You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 12.
 Axi